Back

 In large-scale data operations, data is continuously transformed, migrated, and replicated across different systems.
 Ensuring the consistency of this data—especially between systems like OLTP databases and OLAP warehouses—is a challenging but crucial task.
 This is where data diff becomes vital.
 The ability to compare tables across environments, databases, or different points in time is essential for identifying discrepancies that could lead to faulty analysis or decision-making downstream.

 Data diff adds a critical layer of validation, allowing data engineers to proactively catch errors in ETL jobs, replication processes, and migrations.
-Whether it’s validating that no data was lost during a migration, or ensuring that transactional data in production is accurately reflected in analytics, data diff provides the granular insight needed to maintain high data quality.
-It is the latest feature in OpenMetadata’s data quality framework that supports defining no-code or low-code testing data quality specifications, to give data platform, data science, and infrastructure teams better confidence in their data as it moves through different environments.
+Whether it’s validating that no data was lost during a migration or ensuring that transactional data in production is accurately reflected in analytics, data diff provides the granular insight needed to maintain high data quality.
+It is the latest feature in OpenMetadata’s data quality framework, and available in Collate’s managed OpenMetadata service, that supports defining no-code or low-code testing data quality specifications to give data platform, data science, and infrastructure teams better confidence in their data as it moves through different environments.

 In this post, we will explore the significance of the data diff feature by diving into three scenarios at a large retail e-commerce company, where multiple teams—data engineering, data science, and infrastructure—must collaborate to ensure seamless data quality throughout the entire data pipeline.